DimitriGilbert/wordpress-plugin-framework/README.md

 ### Special abilities

-Some abilities require additionnal Classes to work or are additional classes that plug in the life cycle of the plugin:
+Some abilities require additionnal Classes to work, or are additional classes that plug in the life cycle of the plugin:

-* Api uses Dbuild\WpPlugin\Controller to manage endpoints
+* Dbuild\WpPlugin\Ability\Api uses Dbuild\WpPlugin\Controller to manage endpoints
-* Admin uses Dbuild\WpPlugin\AdminPage to manage administration pages/subpages
+* Dbuild\WpPlugin\Ability\Admin uses Dbuild\WpPlugin\AdminPage to manage administration pages/subpages
 * Database tables are managed using classes extending Dbuild\WpPlugin\Db\Table

-If you create an ability that needs some support, well, you are very free to do so ;)
+If you create an ability that needs some support from an external class, well, you are very free to do so ;)

 ## Utilities

+For now they live here, bits of useful stuff regarding wordpress plugin creation that are neither abilities nor really fits in the plugin by themselves.

 ### ListTable